akoscomp/diouxx-docker-glpi/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/akoscomp/glpi) ![Docker Stars](https://img.shields.io/docker/stars/akoscomp/glpi) [![](https://images.microbadger.com/badges/image/akoscomp/glpi.svg)](http://microbadger.com/images/akoscomp/glpi "Get your own image badge on microbadger.com") ![Docker Cloud Automated build](https://img.shields.io/docker/cloud/automated/akoscomp/glpi)

+# Summary
+Make backup before upgrade and migration from old installation.
+This image is a secure instalation of GLPI 10+ version.
+Use the new recomandation to store the data and the config files outside of web folder.
+The image default instalation install separete GLPI_FILES and GLPI_CONFIG.
+The image can switch automaticaly from an old structure to a new structure.
+If you want to keep the files and config folder in glpi webroot folder, remove the GLPI_VAR_DIR and GLPI_CONFIG_DIR environment variables.

 # Table of Contents
 - [Project to deploy GLPI with docker](#project-to-deploy-glpi-with-docker)
 - [Table of Contents](#table-of-contents)